datopian/giftless/README.md

 $ export GIFTLESS_CONFIG_FILE=giftless.yaml
 ```

 You will need uWSGI running.
-Install it with your prefereed package manager.
+Install it with your preferred package manager.
 Here is an example of how to run it:

 ```bash